Tarang1993/News-Updates/README.md

 News-Updates
 ============

-It will show you the latest news and happenings in India
+It will show you the latest news and happenings in India,

-To run the file, type
+To run the file, type:

 python News.py in terminal.

 Author